Best overall for agencies4.6From Free tierHubSpot

 What to look for when you're choosing CRM as an agency.

 Agencies often need both: a pipeline for new business (inbound leads, proposals) and a way to manage client work—deliverables, follow-ups, renewals.
 Look for a CRM that supports multiple pipelines or segments so you can separate client work from your own sales.
-HubSpot and Monday CRM both support this; Pipedrive is strongest when your main need is deal and activity tracking.
+HubSpot and Monday both support this; Pipedrive is strongest when your main need is deal and activity tracking.

 Strong reporting matters for agencies: pipeline and revenue by client, activity per team member, and visibility for client reviews.
 Dashboards and reports that filter by client or pipeline reduce spreadsheets.
 Collaboration features—shared views, task assignment, follow-up reminders—keep handoffs and client touchpoints from falling through the cracks.

 Agencies vary in how they track clients and deals.
 Some want traditional pipelines; others prefer boards or project-style views.
-Choose a tool that matches how you work: HubSpot for pipelines and segments, Monday CRM for boards and workspaces, Pipedrive for a strict sales pipeline.
+Choose a tool that matches how you work: HubSpot for pipelines and segments, Monday for boards and workspaces, Pipedrive for a strict sales pipeline.
 See our CRM for agencies guide for more on fit.

 Why we chose these tools for agencies.